Dzoiver/FF8CSR/README.md

 Verify the game cache in the game's proprerties in steam, or replace the files with original backup ones.

 ## Description:
-FF8 Cutscene Remover is a cutsceneless mod of the Final Fantasy VIII 2013 Steam edition.
-The mod was made specifically for a speedrun.

 ## FAQ:
 ### Which version of FF8 do I need?